sjhoeksma/portfoleon/README.md

 # Portfoleon
-This is a smal tool to extract view data from https://portfoleon.com in json format so it can be used in other tools
+This is a smal tool to extract view data from https://portfoleon.com in json format so it can be used in other tools.
+You can download the latest stable version for you platform from the dist directroy and used gzip -d `protfoleon-...` to get you nativefile

 ## Steps performed by this tool
 * Login using the APIKEY and convert it into Bearer token